 For initial employment a physical agility performance test is conducted.
 This test consists of the following:

 1. Aerial Ladder Climb – This test is to determine if the candidate has a fear of heights, not his or her climbing ability.
 The candidate, wearing an air pack, will be required to climb to a point seventy-five feet (75’) above the ground and return on an extended aerial ladder attached to an aerial apparatus.
 This exercise is not timed but only a reasonable amount of time will be allowed to complete this portion of the test.

 - Hose Drag Exercise – This test is to determine the candidate’s agility and strength while moving a charged hose line.
-The candidate will be required to drag a one hundred foot (100’) long length of 1¾” fire hose that is pressurized to 100 psi.
-The hose must be dragged 200 feet in the allotted time of 30 seconds.
+The candidate will be required to drag a one-hundred foot (100’) long length of 1 ¾” fire hose that is pressurized to 100psi.
+The hose must be dragged 200 feet.

 Upon passing the written and the physical agility testing phases; notification of the candidates scheduled oral interviews will be sent by mail or special messenger as the situation dictates.
 Candidates will be interviewed by a five-member board of Fire Department officers.
 All evaluations and recommendations of this board will be forwarded in writing to the Civil Service Commission.
 After successful completion of the preceding requirements, all applicants will be interviewed by the Civil Service Commission to determine if each candidate is qualified for certification and placement on the entry-level eligibility list.
 The entry-level eligibility list will then be forwarded to the City Administrator.
 Which the eligibility list shall be good for up to 2 years.